Chromolaena lundellii: Description

 Flowering heads, or capitula, are about 10mm high, and arranged in inflorescences composed of barely flat-topped cymes, the heads borne atop pedicels up to 10m long.
 About 25 involucral bracts of varying lengths are up to 5mm long by 1.3mm wide, and somewhat rounded at their tips; about 4 green ribs run up each bract.
 Heads contain about 30 florets.
 Corollas are up to 5mm long, with lobes about 0.4mm long.
 The corolla's outer wall is densely covered with papilla, which are minute, nipple-like protuberances.
-The type discription describes corollas as azure-purple.
+The type description describes corollas as azure-purple.
 However, the iNaturalist web page showing observations of Chromolaena lundellii mostly show flowers with white corollas, though there a few with pale bluish hues.

 The tribe Eupatorieae contains over 2500 species with many of those species similar in appearance to Chromolaena lundellii.
 In the context of Chromolaena lundellii belonging to the subgenus Chromolaena, the species differs from C. heteroclinia of Jamaica and C. frustrata of Florida in that its stems and leaves are hairier, leaf undersurfaces are densely glandular, inner involucral bracts on its larger flower heads are pointed, and the inner bracts often are reddish tipped.
 Style branches are broadened.